Menu

 Day 10: Fukui

-Travelling by private transport, our first stop is Tojinbo where we take a cruise to view the unusual rock formations from the ocean.
-A spectacular natural landmark in Echizen-Kaga Kaigan Quasi-National Park, the rock formations have been sculpted by wind and wave over millions of years to form rugged honeycomb-shaped columns.
+It’s time to reach the last stretch along the captivating Sea of Japan coast – Fukui Prefecture.
+Travelling by private transport, your first stop today is Tojinbo cliff where you take a cruise to view the rock formations sculpted by wind and wave over millions of years to form rugged honeycomb-shaped columns, a spectacular natural landmark in Echizen-Kaga Kaigan Quasi-National Park.

-Tonight we stay at Awara Onsen, Fukui’s largest hot spring town.
+Tonight you stay at Awara Onsen, Fukui’s largest hot spring town.
 Guests staying at the town’s ryokan are able to dress up in yukata robes and stroll around the town – a lovely experience in the spring-time weather.
 Enjoy a delicious kaiseki meal serving Fukui’s fresh seafood and prized local wagyu-beef, and afterwards luxuriate in the communal open-air bath.

-Awara Onsen (Tsuruya)
+Awara Onsen (Haiya or similar)

 Breakfast, Lunch, Dinner